 Skipping the Commute Is Best for the Environment and Your Pocketbook

 Commuting isn’t only bad for your health – it’s bad for the health of the environment.
-After all, how many countless gallons of gas and other precious resources are wasted each and every day so that workers who could get their jobs done from home can “face time” with stakeholders?
-Not to mention the inevitable accidents and fatalities caused by over congested freeways.
+After all, how many countless gallons of gas and other precious resources are wasted every day so that workers who could get their jobs done from home can “face time” with stakeholders?
+Not to mention the inevitable accidents and fatalities caused by over-congested freeways.
 All of those gallons of gas or public transit passes also need to be paid for by somebody.
 Employers aren’t obligated to pay for their workers to commute.
 That’ money is coming out of the employee’s pocket.
-This means that workers could actually save a lot of money if they just quit the commute altogether.
+This means that workers could save a lot of money if they just quit the commute altogether.

 Cons of Commuting Make Flexible Work More Necessary

 In 2021, the majority of employees and employers alike desire remote work at least in some capacity.
-Still, many holdout that commute is an essential aspect of work life.
+Still, many hold out that commute is an essential aspect of work life.
 They contend that the time spent between home and office presents an important bridge time to mentally prepare for the day, and switch between our two lives.

 However true this relatively minor sentiment might be, it cannot offset the challenges posed by commuting.
-Being able to listen to an audiobook and “get your game face on” for the day could certainly be achieved through some other self imposed ritual that is less destructive than regular commuting.
-For example, strategically placed breaks, setting expectations around when you will respond to work messages and beyond could go a long way in creating a more healthy bridge between work and life.
+Being able to listen to an audiobook and “get your game face on” for the day could certainly be achieved through some other self-imposed ritual that is less destructive than regular commuting.
+For example, strategically placed breaks, and setting expectations around when you will respond to work messages and beyond could go a long way in creating a more healthy bridge between work and life.

 Many Companies Turn to Hybrid Work as a Way to Boost Employee Satisfaction